A quick comparison

 and the largest, freshest strawberries available (never frozen and almost always long stem)

-Would you buy the cheapest possible food?
+Would you buy the cheapest possible milk?

-If you are looking for the absolute possible cheapest version of a dipped strawberry, this is not the right place: we only use the finest ingredients, like real gourmet chocolate and large (almost always long stem) fresh, never frozen strawberries.
+If you are looking for the absolute possible cheapest version of a dipped strawberry: we only use the finest ingredients, like real gourmet chocolate and large (almost always long stem) fresh, never frozen strawberries and real gourmet ingredients cost more than the alternative.. like a cubic zirconia (CZ) looks like a diamond, it's just not the same thing.

-We can guarantee something that our main competitors can’t: All of our strawberries are guaranteed to be dipped in true chocolate, not the fake flavored dip/sauce they use.
+We can guarantee something that our main competitors can�t: All of our strawberries are guaranteed to be dipped in true chocolate, not the fake multi colored flavored dip they use.

 I Love you dipped and decorated chocolate covered strawberries delivered